spacefarergames/AloneInTheDarkJackIsBackAgain/README.md

 AITD-R (also known as *Alone In The Dark Re-Haunted*) lets you play the original *Alone in the Dark* games on modern hardware.
 It is a from-scratch C++ reimplementation of the Infogrames engine, built with modern rendering (bgfx), audio (SoLoud), and input (SDL3) backends.
 The project is released under the **GNU General Public License v2**.
 > This is a Free, Non-profit passion project but takes us a lot of coffee to get it done!
 Donate to us at https://buymeacoffee.com/jakeysbakery
 > **You must own the original game data** — purchase *Alone in the Dark II* on [Steam](https://store.steampowered.com/app/548890/Alone_in_the_Dark_2/) or [GOG](https://www.gog.com/en/game/alone_in_the_dark_the_trilogy_123).
 The game data files are **not** included.
+>
+> > This is a Free, Non-profit passion project but takes us a lot of coffee to get it done!
+Donate to us at https://buymeacoffee.com/jakeysbakery
+> PayPal- jake@spacefarergames.com

 ---